-The courses are taught in English and combine into a full-time work load.
+The courses are taught in English and combine into a full-time work load from September - December.
 Students are prepared for a career as a science or health communicator, a science policy maker, a public relations officer, a science journalist, a health officer, an educator, a science communication researcher or for a career as a scientist with a communicating mind-set.

 All SCS courses are offered once a year starting in September and are required for SCS specialisation students.
 Courses consist of a combination of lectures, in-class activities, field trips, individual assignments, group assignments and/or an exam.